ibbles/LearningUnrealEngine/Camera.md

 [[2020-08-06_22:51:24]] [Sockets](./Sockets.md)

 A Camera that is part of a Pawn can use the Pawn's (Player?)
 Controller for it's view direction.
-To enable, check Camera > Details Panel > Camera Settings > Use Pawn Controller Rotation.
+To enable, check Camera > Details Panel > Camera Settings > Use Pawn Control Rotation.

 [[2020-04-11_09:21:04]] [Pawn](./Pawn.md)
 [[2020-04-11_09:24:51]] [Character](./Character.md)